friktor/react-native-sms/README.md

 ## Linking Module
 Surely you would like to just write a command react-native link, and live happily, but ...
-Need edit your build configs and sources on your awesome editor or IDE.
+You need to edit your build configs and sources on your awesome editor or IDE.

 _android/settings.gradle_
 ``` groovy